 - Sage – Naturally anti-inflammatory and anti-microbial, sage is a natural astringent that can reduce excess oil and help with blemishes.

 A few plants, like aloe, rosemary and lavender, I purchased for the bigger planters.
-The others we’re starting from seed in these adorable mini pots.
-(They’re 3 for $1 at the Dollar Store.)
+The others we’re starting from seed in these adorable mini pots found at the Dollar Store.

 Can you tell we love stripes and polka dots?

 What herbs do you grow for beauty?
-I’m excited to see if anything grows from our tiny seeds – we’ll keep you posted!
+I’m excited to see if anything grows from our tiny seeds – we’ll keep you posted!2